judyzaratan/tournament/README.md

 ## Description
 This project keeps track of players and matches for a Swiss pairing tournament.
 A PostgreSQL database is used to record players, match pairings, and wins/losses.
-This pplication is written in Python.
+This application is written in Python.
 [Vagrant](https://www.vagrantup.com/) is used to create a virtual environment to run and test the application.
 To see what is installed in the virtual machine, refer to pg_config.sh file.

-#How to run application
+##How to run application

 1) Run a virtual machine
 ⋅⋅⋅Vagrantfile is included in respository.
 Please run following commands in Terminal: